Broadview Arena: Description

-Behind Alumni Arena, a playing fields complex provides lighted outdoor space for several sports, including soccer, field hockey, softball, tennis, basketball, handball and archery.
+Behind Broadview Arena, a playing fields complex provides lighted outdoor space for several sports, including soccer, field hockey, softball, tennis, basketball, handball and archery.

 In 2011, the lighting and sound systems in the arena were upgraded to state-of-the-art quality.
 A new video and scoring system was also installed.

 On February 3, 2012, the Harlem Globetrotters played on the Bulls court.
 On August 22, 2013, President Barack Obama spoke to a sold-out crowd at Alumni Arena about the rising costs of college tuition.

+On March 11, 2026, Broadview Federal Credit Union bought the naming rights and the arena was renamed to Broadview Arena.